GivEnergy/giv_tcp/README.md

 For each execution method there is a defined way of interacting and calling the relevat functions

 ## CLI
+GivTCP can be called from any machine running Python3.
+The relevant script must be called and a function name passed to it as an argument.
+Exmaples of how to call read and write functions are shown here:

 ### Read
 `python3 read.py {{functionName}}`

+The full call to get all information by running the runAll function would then be:

+`python3 read.py runAll`

 ### Control
 `python3 write.py {{functionName}} '{{controlPayload}}'`